Your devices let you type the Apple logo symbol, but it isn’t obvious.

 Alternatively, venture into System Preferences → Keyboard → Input Sources.

-This lets you visualize key assignments for special symbols.
+Keyboard Viewer helps visualize key assignments for special symbols.
 To reveal additional hidden characters, press a modifier key like Control (⌃) or Command (⌘).

 As a more elegant solution, create a custom text replacement as outlined further below.